Updated annually

 Founded in 2021 by Hamilton County, the Cincinnati Black Music Walk of Fame debuted the following year recognizing the musical scene created by those black artists with ties to Hamilton County and Southeastern Ohio.

-Musical icons inducted into the fourth class of the Hall of Fame all have some connection to the iconic music scene in Cincinnati and will be announced this spring.
-Celebrate the induction of these historic artists at noon on Saturday, July 26 at the Andrew J. Brady Music Center in The Banks district of downtown Cincinnati.
+Musical icons inducted into each class of the Hall of Fame all have some connection to the iconic music scene in Cincinnati and are announced each spring.
+Celebrate the induction of these historic artists at noon on Saturday, July 25 at the Andrew J. Brady Music Center in The Banks district of downtown Cincinnati.
 All white attire is tradition.
+Entry is free, with seats being offered first-come-first-served.
+Get there early, this event always reaches capacity!

 Getting around downtown Cincinnati and parking for the Cincinnati Music Festival